What Kind of Writer is the Editor Looking For?

 And only goodness is worthy the level of attention that art provokes.
 I call this kind of attention contemplation; it is a kind of unity.

-I do love beauty for its own sake; but I understand that when I have created something for the sake of beauty, there remains a further "sake" for which beauty itself has been created.
+I do love beauty for its own sake; but I understand that when I have created something for the sake of beauty, there remains a further "sake" for which beauty has being.
 This ultra-teleological aesthetic awareness is something that I believe is shared naturally, though often inarticulately, by all people who have not been educated out of it.
-Your reader will expect you to grasp that your beautiful art-work needs to mean something; that it needs to bear some reference to the ultimate source of Beauty, which is good, and good beyond Good.)
+Your reader will expect you to grasp that your beautiful art-work needs to mean something; that it needs to bear some reference to the ultimate source of Beauty, which is good, and Good beyond good.

 A profound and uncorrupted imagination